-Martigues was established in 1232 by Ramon Berenguer IV, count of Provence.
-The village was built on a former Roman camp site (Maritima Avaticorum).
-The charm of its bridges, docks and canals made it "The Venice of Provence".
-Martigues possesses its cooperative winery "La Venise provencale": Coteaux d'Aix en Provence (rose wine), red and white wines, fruit juices and natural oils in the area.
-Main varietals are Syrah, Cinsault, Carignan, Clairette, Grenache.
+The village was established in 1232 by Ramon Berenguer IV (aka Ramon Berenguer the Holy, 1114-1162), count of Provence.
+The settlement was built on a former Roman military campsite (Maritima Avaticorum).
+Town's bridges, docks, canals and large marina are the reason why it is often called "The Venice of Provence".
+Martigues is also famous for its cooperative winery La Venise Provencale, producing rose, red and white wines, including Syrah, Cinsault, Carignan, Clairette, Grenache.

 Port Martigues cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Martigues, France.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |30 April, 2022|

 |ms Van Gogh||23:00||09:00|

 |ms Princesse d'Aquitaine||17:00||20:29|

 |ms Van Gogh||17:00||18:00|

 |31 May, 2022|

 - Cruise Industry